Man jailed for Finsbury Park barmaid murder

 When she failed to turn up, her friends posted messages on social media, contacted the pub, hospitals and distributed fliers.

-Her body was found in a burnt out shed by her friends, the court heard.
+Her body was found in a burnt-out shed by her friends, the court heard.

 Paramedics described a wound to her chest as looking like the logo for Batman or the letter M, and she had been bound with cable ties, the court heard.

-A search of Lewis' phone revealed a trailer for a pornographic film featuring a young woman being chased into an alleyway and then bound with cable ties.
+A search of Lewis's phone revealed a trailer for a pornographic film featuring a young woman being chased into an alleyway and then bound with cable ties.

-In a statement read to the court, Ms Tudos's stepfather Costa Vassiliou said his daughter was murdered in the most "inhumane way".
+In a statement read to the court, Ms Tudos's stepfather Costas Vassiliou said his daughter was murdered in the most "inhumane way".

 He described his "beloved daughter" as "full of energy" and "loved and cherished by all of her friends and family".

-"As a family, we will never get through this," he added.
+"As a family we will never get through this."

 In court: Alice Evans, BBC London

-Iuliana was born in Moldova in 1995.
-She moved to Cyprus, where her parents are from, before moving to London in 2013.

-Today, the public gallery was packed with friends and family.
+The public gallery was packed as friends and family came to see Iuliana's killer face justice.

-Friends wept and held hands to their mouths as the prosecution described Iuliana's naked body being found with horrific injuries.
+Friends wept and held hands to their mouths as the prosecution described her naked body being found with horrific injuries.

-Her mother sobbed as Iuliana's stepfather read out his statement - which described how the family would never get through the loss of such a "loved" daughter.
+Her mother sobbed as her husband read the family impact statement - saying they and Iuliana's two brothers would never get past their grief.

+Speaking after the hearing, Mr Vassiliou said the outcome of the sentencing was "very good" and he trusted the judge had made the right decision.

+She and another friend said they had been to Cyprus for Iuliana's funeral and that the family support there was "amazing".

+"The family have been there for all of us as well," he said, and added that people like Lewis should be sentenced "to die in prison".

-Lewis entered his plea via a video link from HMP Belmarsh.
+Lewis, who was born in Montserrat, entered his plea over a video link from HMP Belmarsh.

-Judge Richard Marks had asked Mr Lewis to attend but he declined to do so.

-Lewis, who was born in Monserrat, had previously been jailed for an earlier sex attack.
+He had previously been jailed for an earlier sex attack.

 In September 2005, he was handed two years for sexual assault and exposure on a bus and placed on the sex offenders register.